How Much Do You Have to Make to File Taxes?

 How much does it cost to file taxes?

-You can file your taxes at no cost with IRS Free File if your adjusted gross income is $79,000 or less; if your income is above this limit, you can still use Free File Fillable Forms.
-You can pay for software or a professional to complete complex tax returns.
+You can file your taxes at no cost with IRS Free File if your adjusted gross income is $89,000 or less; if your income is above this limit, you can still use Free File Fillable Forms.
+You can pay for tax preparation software or a professional to complete complex tax returns.
 These services range widely in cost.

 Bottom line

 The IRS has threshold income levels by filing status for determining who needs to file a tax return.
-Before you decide not to file for returns, it’s important to evaluate your situation to avoid any penalties or lost opportunities for refunds or tax credits.
+Before you decide not to file a return, evaluate your situation to avoid any penalties or lost opportunities for refunds or tax credits.

 Article sources